Access your Pro+ Content below.

-This article is part of the April 2013 issue of Flying easyJet in the cloud
+This article is part of the CW Europe issue of April 2013

 The CIO is an evolving role and changes in technology and budgets, mean it is shifting more towards governance